 - Pick up pet waste.

-- Sweep driveways and sidewalks instead of hosing debris into the street.
+- Sweep leaves, grass clippings, and dirt instead of washing them into the street.

-- Compost or properly dispose of leaves and grass clippings.
+- Compost or properly dispose of yard waste.

-- Use fertilizers and pesticides according to label directions.
+- Apply fertilizers and pesticides according to the label.

 - Report illegal dumping.

-- Keep litter out of streets and storm drains.
+- Keep litter out of streets, gutters, and storm drains.

 Why It Matters